galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    >
 >    {: .question}
 >
-> 3. Run the playbook.
+> 3. Run the playbook (`ansible-playbook -i hosts playbook.yml`)
 >
 {: .hands_on}

-You can now login and access the database.
-You will need to `sudo su - galaxy` first, and then you can run `psql galaxy`.
+You can now login and access the database, but only as the `postgres` user.
+You will need to `sudo -iu postgres` first, and then you can run `psql galaxy`.
 The database will currently be empty as Galaxy has never connected to it yet.
 Once you install Galaxy in the next step, the database will be populated.

 ## Galaxy